Abdominal aortic aneurysm

-Your doctor will examine your abdomen and feel the pulses in your legs.
-The doctor may find:
+Your health care provider will examine your abdomen and feel the pulses in your legs.
+The provider may find:

-Any one of these tests may be done when you're having symptoms.
+Any one of these tests may be done when you are having symptoms.

-If you have bleeding inside your body from an aortic aneurysm, you will need abdominal aortic aneurysm repair.
+If you have bleeding inside your body from an aortic aneurysm, you will need surgery right away.

 If the aneurysm is small and there are no symptoms:

-Most of the time, surgery is done if the aneurysm is bigger than 2 inches (5.5 cm) across or growing quickly.
+Most of the time, surgery is done if the aneurysm is bigger than 2 inches (5 centimeters) across or growing quickly.
 The goal is to do surgery before complications develop.